PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 Cash in the bank gets them paid.
 Not sales.
 Not shipments.
 Not invoicing.
 Cash.

-When people internalize this truth, their perspective shifts.
+When people internalize this truth, their perspective shifts across every department.

 Sales teams begin thinking about payment terms and margins, not just closing deals.
 They realize that a large sale with 90-day terms might hurt the company more than help it.
 They start asking: "When do we actually get paid for this?"

 Operations teams look for ways to cut waste and speed up delivery.
-They understand that faster fulfillment means faster invoicing, which means faster payment.
+They understand that faster fulfillment means faster invoicing, which means faster cash.

 Customer service teams help collect receivables faster.
 They see that following up on overdue invoices is not just an accounting task.
 It is a service to the entire company, including themselves.